-- D.3.2.
-Use the four operations to solve word problems involving distances, intervals of time, liquid volumes, masses of objects, and money, including problems involving simple fractions or decimals, and problems that require expressing measurements given in a larger unit in terms of a smaller unit.
+D.3.2.
+Use the four operations to solve word problems involving distances, intervals of time, liquid volumes, masses of objects, and money, including problems involving simple fractions or decimals, and problems that require expressing measurements given in a

+- larger unit in terms of a smaller unit.
 Represent measurement quantities using diagrams such as number line diagrams that feature a measurement scale.
-(4.MD.2) - D.3.3.
+(CCSS 4.MD.A.2 or 4.MD.2) - D.3.3.
 Apply the area and perimeter formulas for rectangles in real-world and mathematical problems.
 For example, find the width of a rectangular room given the area of the flooring and the length, by viewing the area formula as a multiplication equation with an unknown factor.
-(4.MD.3)
+(CCSS 4.MD.A.3 or 4.MD.3)